arnold-parge/flango_ms/README.md

 ## Flask + Django + MicroServices = flango_ms

-- This is a bioler plate to create microservices using django and flask
+- This is a _boilerplate_ to create microservices using django and flask

 - I have used awesomeness of Django's ORM to deal with the database and simplicity of Flask to create a service